JuliaLang/www.julialang.org/blog/_posts/2015-10-25-datastreams.md

 * transforms: an important part of data processing tasks is not just connecting to and moving the data to somewhere else: often you need to clean/transform/aggregate the data in some way in-between.
 Right now, that's up to users, but I have some ideas around creating DataStreams-friendly ways to easily incorporate transform steps as data is streamed from one place to another.
 * DataStreams for chaining pipelines + transforms: I'm also excited about the idea of creating entire `DataStreams`, which would define entire data processing tasks end-to-end.
 Setting up a pipeline that could consistently move and process data gets even more powerful as we start looking into automatic-parallelism and extensibility.
 * DataStream scheduling/management: I'm also interested in developing capabilities around scheduling and managing DataStreams.

+_The work on DataStreams.jl was carried out as part of the Julia Summer of Code program, made possible thanks to the generous support of the [Gordon and Betty Moore Foundation](https://moore.org), and MIT._